observablehq/plot/docs/why-plot.md

 ## Plot and D3

-Observable Plot is informed by more than [ten years’ experience](https://observablehq.com/@mbostock/10-years-of-open-source-visualization) developing [D3](https://d3js.org), the web’s most popular library for data visualization.
+Plot is informed by more than [ten years’ experience](https://observablehq.com/@mbostock/10-years-of-open-source-visualization) developing [D3](https://d3js.org), the web’s most popular library for data visualization.

 We’ve long said that *D3 makes things possible, not necessarily easy.* And that’s true regardless of the task at hand.
 D3 makes hard and amazing things *possible*, yes, but even simple things that should be easy are often not.
 To paraphrase Amanda Cox: “Use D3 if you think it’s perfectly normal to write a hundred lines of code for a bar chart.”